Namakwa District Municipality

 The Namakwa District Municipality (Namakwa-distriksmunisipaliteit) is one of the 5 districts of the Northern Cape province of South Africa.
 The seat of Namakwa is Springbok and the region is also known as Little Namaqualand.
 As of 2011, a majority of its 108,118 residents speak Afrikaans.
 The district code is DC6.

+Community-based climate-adaptation projects in the district have been supported through the Community Adaptation Small Grants Facility, with Conservation South Africa serving as the Namakwa facilitating agency.